kanidm/kanidm/book/src/developers/radius_module_development.md

 Setting up a dev environment has some extra complexity due to the mono-repo design.

-1. Install poetry: `python -m pip install poetry`.
+1. Install uv: `python -m pip install uv`.
 This is what we use to manage the packages, and allows you to set up virtual python environments easier.
 2. Build the base environment.
-From within the kanidm_rlm_python directory, run: `poetry install`
+From within the kanidm_rlm_python directory, run: `uv sync`
-3. Install the `kanidm` python library: `poetry run python -m pip install ../pykanidm`
+3. Install the `kanidm` python library: `uv run python -m pip install ../pykanidm`
 4. Start editing!

 Most IDEs will be happier if you open the `kanidm_rlm_python` or `pykanidm` directories as the base